Bomberry/bomberry.github.io/bomberry-com/content/portfolio/craftmaster.md

     style = "cs-light"
     section = ""
     heading = "The Problem with Problems"
-    text = "Working with business development, I created the website with the main purpose of providing the value proposition for the application and to facilitate registering and downloading the application.<br /><br />In addition to the web site being a sales tool, it was also used as our online help system we built into CraftMaster and as a cloud database for metrics and asset distribution.
+    text = "Working with the goal of providing the value proposition for the application and to facilitate registering and downloading the application, the web site was designed with minimal pages.<br /><br />In addition to the web site being a sales tool, it was also used as our online help system we built into CraftMaster and as a cloud database for metrics and asset distribution.
 This kept our overhead low while maintaining flexibility and control over data and delivery." asset_path = "streamlio"
     image = "Streamlio-BC-Rendering-PlexusUV.png"
     caption = "Rendered comp"